-Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation roadworks on its managed highway network. • Street designations/network hierarchy review is on-going to improve data quality for works promoters and network managers and to prioritise works management. • Regular coordination meetings held between all works promoters and regional partners in additional to regular meetings between HE and regional partners to create a framework programme of planned works affecting strategic and local routes. • Detailed journey time monitoring undertaken annually since 2005/06.
-21 Contingency planning, and effective event and incident management Traffic Management UTC, Congestion management, traffic reduction Ongoing Ongoing NCC/Via EM/NCiC/Highways England (HE) NCC, NCiC, HE revenue funding No Funded - Implemented and on-going Reduced emissions by reducing congestion on the roads Restrain average journey times in the morning peak to a 1% increase per year The local operating agreement between NCC and HE has been comprehensively reviewed to identify the relevant parts of the network which have interaction on each authority and to put in place appropriate communication channels for management of incidents and dissemination of information Key locations on the local network have been identified and associated diversion routes investigated in line with the developing network hierarchy Incidents dealt with through agreed procedures and regular partnership meetings held.
-Working in close collaboration with Cost dependent on the number of incidents
+Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation 9 Measure works and directing timing of works.
+The County Council introduced a streetworks permit scheme on 1 April 2020 to help plan/coordinate roadworks on its managed highway network.
+Street designations/networ k hierarchy review is on-going to improve data quality for works promoters and network managers and to prioritise works management.
+Regular coordination meetings held between all works promoters and regional partners in additional to regular meetings between National Highways and regional partners to create a framework programme of planned works affecting strategic and local routes.
+Detailed journey time monitoring undertaken annually since 2005/06.
+24 Contingency planning, and effective event and incident management Traffic Management UTC, Congestion management, traffic reduction Ongoing Ongoing NCC/Via EM/NCiC/ National Highways (NH) NCC, NCiC, National Highways revenue funding No Funded - Implemented and on-going Reduced emissions by reducing congestion on the roads Restrain average journey times in the morning peak to a 1% increase per year The local operating agreement between NCC and NH has been comprehensively reviewed to identify the relevant parts of the network which have interaction on each authority and to put in place appropriate communication channels for management of incidents and dissemination of information Key locations on the local network have been identified and associated diversion routes investigated in line Cost dependent on the number of incidents